manuel-buser/GenAI_Project/README.md

 Connect-AzAccount
 ```

-You will also need to install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli) on your machine.
+Make sure to install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli) on your machine.
 Once installed you will need to login to Azure

 ```powershell
 az login